Agile Marketing & Project Management | AgileSherpas Blog

 As a result, most organizations focus on other benefits of Agile ways of working, like speed, without striving for the long-term benefits of deliberately empowering their teams.

-As Agile coaches, we’ve seen both ends of this spectrum.
+As Agile marketing coaches, we’ve seen both ends of this spectrum.

 We’ve coached teams that revel in the lasting effects of team and individual empowerment.
 We’ve also seen plenty of teams and leaders who believe team empowerment as a benefit of Agile is just wishful thinking.